ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 There is no hierarchy or inheritance for properties associated with PIDs.

+### Defining Information Resource Media Type for Domain Type PID {#defining-IR-media-type-pid}

+The entity domain type "pid" allows to define resource specific entity domains.
+When resource specific domains are defined with entities of domain type "pid", the defining information resource for entity domain type "pid" MUST be a Network Map.
+The media type of a defining information resource is
+therefore:

+application/alto-networkmap+json

 ### Relationship To Internet Addresses Domains

-The PID domain and the Internet address domains are completely independent; the properties associated with a PID have no relation to the properties associated with the prefixes or endpoint addresses in that PID.
-An ALTO server MAY choose to assign some or all properties of a PID to the prefixes in that PID.
+The PID domain and the Internet address domains are completely independent;
+the properties associated with a PID have no relation to the properties associated with the prefixes or endpoint addresses in that PID.
+An ALTO server MAY choose to assign all the properties of a PID to the prefixes in that PID or only some of these properties.

-For example, suppose `PID1` consists of the prefix `ipv4:192.0.2.0/24`, and has the property `P` with value `v1`.
-The Internet address entities `ipv4:192.0.2.0` and `ipv4:192.0.2.0/24`, in the IPv4 domain MAY have a value for the property `P`, and if they do, it is not necessarily `v1`.
+For example, suppose "PID1" consists of the prefix "ipv4:192.0.2.0/24", and has the property "P" with value "v1".
+The Internet address entities "ipv4:192.0.2.0" and "ipv4:192.0.2.0/24" in the IPv4 domain MAY have a value for the property "P", and if they do, it is not necessarily "v1".

 ## Internet Address Properties vs. PID Properties